SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/MainMenu/deleteItem.md

 ---

+### Void deleteItem(Integer group, Integer index)

-Delets the given item from the given group.
-Both indexes starts at 0.
+Removes the item at the given index from the group.

+Both indexes start at 0.